Math and Middle School Articles to Get You Thinking

 Another recent study, led by Dr. Fuchs, shows working with number lines made a difference for struggling fourth-graders in 13 Nashville public schools.
 Using paper and kids' own drawings is a way of making it easy for them to practice many approaches to problem-solving.
 A child's knowledge of fractions in fifth grade predicts performance in high-school math classes according to a 2012 study led by Bob Siegler, a professor of cognitive psychology at Carnegie Mellon University.

-The finding is based on long-term studies of a total of 4,276 students in the U.S. and Britain comparing their scores on math tests at ages 10 to 12, and again at ages 16 to 17.
 Researchers believe the reason may be that to master advanced math, students must broaden their understanding of how different kinds of numbers relate to each other, and how they must apply different rules as needed when working with different kinds of numbers.

 "If you don't understand fractions, it's literally impossible for you to understand algebra, geometry, physics, statistics, chemistry," Dr. Siegler says.
 "It closes a lot of doors for children."
 Common Core Standards, which are being implemented in most states, require students to be multiplying and dividing fractions by fifth grade.